Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 2. The cohort 2 dataset was collected by authors, and it can be made available under sufficient material transfer agreements (MTA).
 Please contact the authors.

-**Competing interests**:
+**Potential competing interests**:
 The methodology and algorithm of this manuscript are in the process of being evaluated for patent.

 ## Some notices
-The code was written and working in MATLAB R2023a version and Python 3.7, with the additional functions/packages all working under this environment and tested in the Ubuntu system.
+The code was written and working in MATLAB R2023a version and Python 3.8, with the additional functions/packages all working under this environment and tested in the Ubuntu system.
 If the code does not work or run on your side, check firstly your software versions (including external software not included here); Contact the authors if you have done every essential check.
 Please also ensure that you installed all relevant MATLAB internal toolboxes (if any).

 Sometimes the external software has been updated so that necessary changes are necessary to make the code running.
 I have tried to mark them as far as I know, however might not be comprehensive.